mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 bc listtransactions
 bc listunspent
 bc getrawtransaction
+bc decoderawtransaction
 ```
 This will tell you information about the transactions, your unspent transaction outputs (UTXOs) as well as letting you see the raw transaction data.

-*** Assignment Deliverable 2: *** Using the commands above, find your transaction ID and then use that to find the hex of your transaction as well as the JSON interpreted output of the transaction.
+***Assignment Deliverable 2:*** Using the commands above, find your transaction ID and then use that to find the hex of your transaction as well as the JSON interpreted output of the transaction.
 You will submit the transaction ID, the hex, and the JSON output.

-## Making a transaction
+## Making a simple transaction

 Now that you have your wallet setup and you have some testnet Bitcoin lets go ahead and make a simple transaction.
 For this transaction, you will be sending money to your TAs using `mgct4AqGBPNxigwWnbZnJLL8YpxTEkF3eA`.